Smit24-git/Adventure-Game/README.md

 in first scene there are 2 places you can visit.
 - a tent which is in middle
 - a house which is in bottom left

+Note: it is still under development... may not work in different screen resolutions at this moment..